Abstract

 2. Theoretical Investigations for Antenna Design and Proposed Algorithm

-where ω is constant; this is set for antenna problems in AI algorithms.
+where is constant; this is set for antenna problems in AI algorithms.
 The training cost and huge computational time of GP are the main drawbacks.
 Thus, to handle these constraints, the huge computational time, and training cost, in this paper, the SADE method is proposed for antenna design optimization.

 Bayesian Neural Network Model for Optimized Antenna Design

 To meet the requirements for efficient antenna design, such as minimum training cost and prediction uncertainty for design, as well as provide high-quality predicted value, the Bayesian Neural Network (BNN) is a promising solution.
 The BNN procedure has valuable contribution towards optimized antenna design.
-Taking the variable u and v for antenna design while using the ANN approach, the model parameters are written as
+Taking the variable and for antenna design while using the ANN approach, the model parameters are written as

 3. Proposed Antenna Framework